dumux/dumux/examples/README.md

 * setup a new simple model equation (diffusion equation)
 * read parameters from a configuration file
 * create a type tag and specialize properties for it
-* generate a randomly distributed intial field (with MPI parallelism)
+* generate a randomly distributed initial field (with MPI parallelism)
-* solve a time-depedent diffusion problem in parallel
+* solve a time-dependent diffusion problem in parallel

 __Model equations:__ A diffusion equation model fully developed and contained within the example<br />
 __Discretization method:__ Vertex-centered finite volumes / control-volume finite elements (Lagrange, P1) (`BoxModel`)